PERFORMANCE

 COVID UPDATE - The pandemic brought to a halt all activity in 2020 with no international fixtures being played.
 With the game returning in 2021, the MEA tournament was still on pause, and RLFG were able to complete a significant domestic performance programme detailed below.

 Both the Presidents XIII and the Hanetf National team took on Oxford University Rugby League Club, the Blues defeating a valiant Presidents XIII, then being outmuscled by the Leopards to succumb their first ever loss whilst on tour.
-The back end of 2022 will now turn our attention to the Middle East Africa Rugby League Championships as we face off against Kenya, then Nigeria or Cameroon.
+The back end of the 2022 window saw our attention turn to the Middle East Africa Rugby League Championships, Ghana winning the bid to host the tournament in Accra.
+A successful pool match against Kenya (26-6 win) saw the Leopards face off in the final for the first time, again against 2019 counterparts Nigeria.
+In a fierce contest, on a wet and sodden afternoon at the University of Ghana, Nigeria ran out 30-4 victors.

 GAME 3: WIN V PRESIDENTS XIII 30-16 | September 26 2021 (None sanctioned)